Creatine HCL Dosage Calculator

 Frequently Asked Questions

-Unlike some supplements, creatine doesn't require cycling.
-Research shows that long-term use of creatine (up to 5 years) is safe for healthy individuals.
-However, some athletes prefer to cycle off for 4 weeks every 3-4 months to assess their natural performance baseline.
+Unlike some supplements, creatine HCL doesn't require cycling for safety reasons.
+Research shows that long-term use of creatine is safe for healthy individuals.
+However, some athletes choose to cycle off for 4-8 weeks every 3-6 months to assess their natural performance or to reset their responsiveness to the supplement.

 References & Disclaimer